 Step 2: Fill out an application form and write a cover letter

-Fill out the Application for National Visa form.
-The form asks for detailed personal and financial information.
+Complete the Application for National Visa form with detailed personal and financial information.
 Ensure the information on the form aligns with your supporting documents.

 economic citizenship requirementsYour application form should also specify how you would like your passport to be returned to you after the application process.

-Your Portugal D8 Visa application must be accompanied by a cover letter.
-The letter should detail:
+Your Portugal D8 Visa application must be accompanied by a cover letter that should detail the following:

 • Your personal details